Anomandarist/Shadowrun-UK/AdventureLog/LendingAHand.md

 - Jacks spirit nauseates the troll before being attacked by an invisible mage

 - Loki and Jack are knocked unconscious in the melee before Vlad kills both of the attackers
 - Smith guns down the troll and chases after the adept who had retreated towards the mage.
-Seeing them outside the door to Sanguine's room he warned the technomancer
+Seeing them outside the door to Sanguine’s room he warned the technomancer

-- Emerging from the room, pistol in hand, Sanguine blew the head off the mage before being cut down by the adept's whip.
+- Emerging from the room, pistol in hand, Sanguine blew the head off the mage before being cut down by the adept’s whip
 - Vlad stimpatched Loki and Jack and headed upstairs to hunt for the enemy decker
 - Upstairs he ran into a huge troll wielding an osmium mace
 	- He is attacked and nearly killed